Anthony Gomes

 Anthony Gomes (born May 14, 1970, Toronto, Ontario, Canada) is a Canadian blues and blues rock guitarist and singer.
 He was born to a Portuguese father and a French-Canadian mother.
-After his 1998 debut album release Blues in Technicolor, he began touring the United States and Canada and he has since recorded thirteen more albums.
+After his 1998 debut album release Blues in Technicolor, he began touring the United States and Canada and he has since recorded fourteen more studio albums.

 Gomes resides in St. Louis, Missouri, United States, playing a fusion of blues with rock and soul, and with the Anthony Gomes Band has toured North America and Europe.